alphabetizedzero/64132-final-project/README.md

 # 64132-final-project
 ## Introduction

-Robots are becoming more prevalent in the world, ranging from industrial robots, Mars rovers, to underwater explorers.
+Robots are becoming more prevalent in the world, ranging from industrial robots and self-driving cars, to Mars rovers and underwater explorers.
 Thus, many robots are in enviroments where humans cannot fully predict or visit while the robot is operating.
 This complication leads to the need for automating tasks that the robot can carry out without supervision or control from a human.

 An autonomous robot needs to achieve three objectives:
  * Be able to schedule tasks such that it can complete a goal